yeasin50/portfolio/packages/text_effect/README.md

 Need some animation stuffs for my portfolio

-`TextSpanData` to provide TextSpanData for render. used to render textSpan for [AdvanceRichText] and [ParagraphPainter] text-effects.
+`ParagraphData` to provide ParagraphData for render. used to render textSpan for [AdvanceRichText] and [ParagraphPainter] text-effects.

 - [`ParagraphPainter`](lib/src/paragraph_painter.dart) to have link hover line animation effect on richText/paragraph.